Lee Batchelor

 Egerton Lee Batchelor (10 April 1865 – 8 October 1911) was an Australian politician and trade unionist.
 He was a pioneer of the Australian Labor Party (ALP) in South Australia, which at the time was known as the United Labor Party (ULP).
 He was a member of the South Australian House of Assembly (1893–1901), leading the ULP from 1898 until his resignation in 1899 to accept a ministerial post in a non-Labor government, with the party's approval.
 Batchelor entered federal politics in 1901 and held cabinet posts in the first three ALP governments.
 He was Minister for Home Affairs (1904) under Chris Watson, and then served two terms as Minister for External Affairs (1908–1909, 1910–1911) under Andrew Fisher.
 He suffered a fatal heart attack at the age of 46 while climbing Mount Donna Buang.

 Early life

-Lee Batchelor was born in Adelaide, South Australia in 1865 and after the early death of his photographer father, he and his two brothers were raised by his mother.
+Egerton Lee Batchelor was born in Adelaide, South Australia on 10 April 1865.
+His parents Capel Baines and Elizabeth Batchelor were named in his birth record and they are assumed to have had a de facto marriage.
+They separated before 1876, and he and his two brothers were raised by their mother.
 Batchelor was educated at the North Adelaide Model School and worked there as a pupil-teacher when he was 12.
 He also worked at the North Adelaide Church of Christ secondary school but became an apprentice engine-fitter in the government engineering plant in the Adelaide suburb of Islington at 17.